-Online and mobile sports betting will happen in New Jersey – and soon.
-The law permits casinos and tracks to provide websites and apps to host sports betting.
+NJ Online and mobile sports betting is live.
+The law permits casinos and tracks to provide websites and apps to host their sportsbooks.
 This makes sense.
 As you might have heard, mobile slot play and table games have been legal in New Jersey for several years.
 You will not, however, be able to use a New Jersey-sponsored app to bet unless you are physically within the state when the bet happens, though regulators are considering ways to allow wagers across state lines.

 DraftKings, FanDuel and William Hill will all be players

-At the outset, DraftKings, FanDuel and William Hill are all expected to be involved in online sports betting in New Jersey.
+At the outset, DraftKings, FanDuel and William Hill are all expected to be involved in online sports betting NJ.

-DraftKings has partnered with Resorts, presumably to offer some sort of casino-backed online sportsbook.
-Meanwhile, European gaming company Paddy Power Betfair bought a 61% stake in FanDuel and will undoubtedly bring its experience in sports betting to the market.
+DraftKings has partnered with Resorts for its sportsbook.
+Meanwhile, European gaming company Paddy Power Betfair bought a 61% stake in FanDuel and will launch its sports betting app under the FanDuel brand.
 William Hill will likely back the offering from Monmouth Park and Ocean Resort Casino.
-The Meadowlands is involved with Betfair US.

 What will these New Jersey sports betting apps look like?